CARDIOVASCULAR SYSTEM

 - Right Atrium: Thinnest chamber; receives blood from superior vena cava, inferior vena cava, and coronary sinus; releases into right ventricle via tricuspid valve.

-- Right Ventricle: Contains inlet and outlet; pumps blood into pulmonary artery.
+- Right Ventricle: Contains inlet and outlet; pumps blood into the pulmonary artery.

-- Left Atrium: Forms base (posterior surface) of heart; receives blood from pulmonary veins; discharges into left ventricle via mitral valve.
+- Left Atrium: Forms the base (posterior surface) of the heart; receives blood from pulmonary veins; discharges into left ventricle via mitral valve.

-- Left Ventricle: Muscular and thicker (3 times than RV); pumps blood into aorta.
+- Left Ventricle: Muscular and thicker (3 times than the right ventricle); pumps blood into the aorta.

 Valves of the Heart